% find this content helpful

 • See how you can use your strengths to take advantage of opportunities.

-• Think about how to fix weaknesses, and protect yourself from these threats.
+• Think about how to fix weaknesses and protect yourself from the threats you identified.

 The main purpose here is to connect strengths to:

-• Opportunities: how can you leverage your strengths to focus, leverage your position and take advantage of the opportunities you have identified?
+• Opportunities: how can you leverage your strengths to focus or leverage your position and take advantage of the opportunities you have identified?

-• Threats: how can you use your strengths to avoid these external threats to harm your company?
+• Threats: how can you use your strengths to avoid these external threats that canharm your company?

 Then, you should connect weaknesses to:

-• Opportunities: which are the main weaknesses you need to fix in order to make sure you can seize the biggest opportunities?
+• Opportunities: what are the main weaknesses you need to fix in order to make sure you can seize the biggest opportunities?

-• Threats: which are the weaknesses that put you at risk, in the light of the threats that you have identified?
+• Threats: what are the weaknesses that put you at risk, in light of the threats that you have identified?

-List these connections on the side as well, this is where things are starting to get interesting.
+List these connections on the side as well.
+This is where things start to get interesting.

-• On top of involving your team, think about gathering several perspectives: for example, you could ask your sales and your tech team.
-They won't see the same Strenghts/Weaknesses/Opportunities or Threats... but this will help you identify common patterns and find the most significant ones.
+• Think of gathering several perspectives: For example, you can ask your sales and your tech team.
+They won't see the same Strengths, Weaknesses, Opportunities, or Threats but this will help you identify common patterns and find the most significant ones.

-• Strategic thinking is the goal here: the SWOT is a mean to get the right context, so you can work on the most important directions for your company.
+• Strategic thinking is the goal here: The SWOT is a means to get the right context, so you can work on the most important directions for your company.

 • Your strategies should be actionable: if you can't set a goal, then forget about it.
-Make sure you can measure success, in a way or another.
+Make sure you can measure success in one way or another.
 What's not measured doesn't exist :)

 By doing this, you can turn your SWOT analysis as a real starting point to work on your growth.